tinode/chat/docs/API.md

   id: "1a2b3",  // string, client-provided message id, optional
   topic: "me",   // topic to be subscribed or attached to

-  // Object with topic initialization data, new topics & new
+  // Object with topic initialisation data, new topics & new
   // subscriptions only, mirrors {set} message
   set: {
 	// New topic parameters, mirrors {set desc}